Start9Labs/documentation/site/source/guides/device-guides/dg-mac/lan-mac.rst

     .. tip:: If the keychain console did not show the certificate as trusted, press "Command + spacebar" and type “Keychain Access”, and hit enter to re-open it.

-No additional setup is required for most browsers and you will now be able to safely connect to your Start9 server over LAN.

-For Firefox, you will need to follow :ref:`these <lan-ff>` instructions.
+You're now ready to browse your service UIs with encryption, either via the browser, or with native client apps.
+For Mozilla apps, such as Firefox, you will need to follow the :ref:`Firefox Config <lan-ff>` guide, which we highly recommend.